softpatel/COP-4331/Sprint-2/Tests/StudyAppTests/README.md

 7. Open the StudyAppTests project in NetBeans

-8. On line 13 of each of the files, enter the location of the gecko driver executeable where it says "<enter the location of geckodriver.exe here>"
+8. On line 13 of each of the files, enter the location of the gecko driver executeable where it says "Enter file path for geckodriver.exe here"

 9. Run each test file individually